-Since 2008, Two-Headed Sharks have been popping up and experts can’t say exactly what’s causing the problem.
+Since 2008, Two-Headed Sharks have been popping up and experts have been trying to figure out the problem.

 Though two-headed sharks may sound like something from one of those B-list movie productions, they are real.
 Even more perplexing is the fact that more of these mutant fish are turning up especially over the last few years.

 Scientists cannot pinpoint exactly what’s casing this anomaly but it would be safe to say that the reasons include the direct results of overfishing, genetic mutations, or chemical pollution, etc.

 Recent Two-Headed Shark Discoveries

 Fishermen off the coast of Florida found a two-headed bull shark fetus.

 Another fisherman discovered a two-headed blue shark embryo while fishing in the Indian Ocean in 2008.